shilendra-23501a05f8/Finance_Dashboard/README.md

 PUT    /api/records/:id  (Admin only)
 DELETE /api/records/:id  (Admin only)
 ```
+## 🔑 Demo Credentials

+You can use the following demo accounts:

+- Admin → admin@test.com
+- Analyst → analyst@test.com
+- Viewer → view@test.com

+Password for all: `123456`

 ## ⚙️ Local Setup

 Follow these steps to run the project locally on your system.